-The program is available citywide and is open to all very low (30% of area median income), low (50% of area median income) and moderate (80% of area median income) income homeowners.
-Participants must reside in the City of Pompano Beach, own, and occupy the home as their principal residence.
-The gross income of total household shall not exceed 80% of the current area median income, based on family size, as determined on an annual basis, by the U.S. Department of Housing and Urban Development.
+The program is available citywide and is open to all extremely low (30% of area median income), very low (50% of area median income), and low (80% of area median income) income homeowners.
+Participants must reside in the City of Pompano Beach, own and occupy the home as their principal residence.
+The total gross annual household income shall not exceed 80% of the current area median income, based on family size, as determined on an annual basis, by the U.S. Department of Housing and Urban Development.

-Definition of Income

-To be eligible to receive funding under this section of the program, the total household income of all residents residing in the home must be less than 80% of the median income for the City of Pompano Beach as determined by the Department of Housing and Urban Development (HUD), adjusted by family size.
+Definition of Income: To be eligible to receive funding under this section of the program, the total household income of all residents residing in the home must be less than 80% of the median income for the City of Pompano Beach as determined by the Department of Housing and Urban Development (HUD), adjusted by family size.

-Household Size

-Household size is defined as the number of persons physically residing in the household.
+Household Size: Household size is defined as the number of persons physically residing in the home.
 Household means all the persons who occupy a housing unit.
 The occupants may be a single family, one person living alone, two or more families living together, or any other group of related or unrelated persons who share living arrangements.